McElhannon History, Family Crest & Coats of Arms

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 McElhannon has been spelled MacAloney, McAloney, MacAlonie, McAlonie, MacIlhenny, McIlhenny, MacIlhinny, McIlhinny, MacIlhiney, McIlhiney, MacIlhinney, McIlhinney, MacIldowney, McIldowney, MacIldownie, McIldownie, MacGilloney, McGilloney, MacGillonie, McGillonie, MacAlloon, McAlloon, MacAlooni, McAlooni, MacElheaney, McElheaney, MacElhiney, McElhiney, MacElhinney and many more.

 Some of the McElhannon family moved to Ireland, but this topic is not covered in this excerpt.
-Another 198 words(14 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the McElhannon family emigrate to North America: James MacAloonie who settled in Philadelphia, Pennsylvania in 1868; Denis, James, Pat and Thomas MacAloon all arrived in Philadelphia between 1840 and 1860.